MARCH 2026 · 10 MIN READ

 2. Remediation (3-6 months): implementing missing controls, network segmentation, encryption, logging, access controls, and policy documentation

-3. Penetration testing (2-4 weeks): comprehensive internal and external testing of the CDE, including segmentation validation
+3. Penetration testing (2-4 weeks): internal and external testing across the full CDE, including segmentation validation

 4. Remediation retest (1-2 weeks): verifying that critical and high findings from the penetration test have been resolved